truong11t2/server-benchmark/README.md

 ![static](https://github.com/truong11t2/server-benchmark/blob/main/result/static-apache-go-nginx.png)

 Apache sever shows a great performance with some of requests but it takes too long for some requests.
-At the end, it cannot solve C10K problem.

-On the otherhand, NGINX and Go have a stable performance for requests.
+On the otherhand, NGINX and Go have a fast and stable performance for requests.
+Requests are treated equally.

-The difference
+The Apache web server uses a process-driven architecture that creates a new thread for each new request.
+The long and short of it is that every connection keeps a thread occupied for the duration of the request.
+Each thread has a certain amount of memory overhead associated with it, and as you scale up the number of threads, the amount of overhead increases until you run out of space.

+NGINX and Go are based on non-blocking event-driven architecture that make them as an ideal solution for multiple requests.

 ### GO server

 ![go-result](https://github.com/truong11t2/server-benchmark/blob/main/result/static-template-db-go.png)

 Only with Go server with different approaches including `static`, `template` and `database`.
-The server can easily handle 10000 concurrent requests
+The server can easily handle 10000 concurrent requests.
+However, there is a notice that if the concurrent requests require data from database without caching implementation, the Go server CANNOT handle.
+Because database connection is expensive and not suitable for concurrent requests, caching or distributed db are required for such requests.

 #### Static
 ```